dm03514/func-y-task-engine/README.md

 # Functional (func-y) Task Engine

-An extensible asynchronous task execution framework, aimed at supporting functional (e2e) testing.
+An extensible asynchronous task execution framework, aimed at supporting functional/acceptance (e2e) testing.
 Allows for modeling of tasks as statemachines, using a delcaritive yaml syntax.
 Schedules, executes instructions, applies task state transitions, and reports on task statuses.
 Use for: